-The paper describes the procedures of automatic data extraction from web pages (web scraping), its advantages and limitations, as well as gives an overview of the basic minimum of competencies for web scraping: in particular, programming using Python and navigating through a web pages’ code.
-A detailed illustration is also given based on a fragment of the data collection process from a recent relevant Russian study.
+The paper is devoted to the procedures of automatic data extraction from web pages, i.e., web scraping of web data.
+We consider different types of web data such as digital traces and other numeric and text web data as well as its advantages (the speed of data collection and, as a consequence, the continuous coverage, efficiency, etc.) and limitations (the limited representativeness, difficulties in organizing storage of a large amount of data, deviation from the traditional procedure for setting up a study, etc.) in comparison with traditional methods of data collection.
+Various tools of web data extraction (API, requests, and selenium) are described to illustrate principles of handling static and dynamic web pages.
+The paper also gives an overview of the basic minimum of competencies for web scraping: in particular, programming using Python and navigating through the web pages’ code.
+A detailed illustration is given based on a fragment of the data collection process from a recent relevant Russian study.

 The paper is addressed the problem of the elaborated concepts shortage which deals with the analysis of multivariate associations among categorical variables.
 Meanwhile, such associations are rather common in sociological research what is argued by a corpus of methodological works.
 In them, it is grounded the necessity of the analysis of multivariate associations among categorical variables.
 Nevertheless, sociological experience in such an analysis is pretty poor as well as its theoretical generalization.
 In this study, we have tried to fill this gap by comparing the three methods: CHAID, log-linear analysis, and multiple correspondence analysis.
 The methods were compared at both theoretical and empirical levels.
 The empirical objective was to create a portrait of various Russian political parties’ electorate using the data of the European social research conducted in 2016.
 By bringing the results of the application of methods to the form of categories combinations and by formulating numerical criteria for the comparison, the study allowed to identify the most effective method in two types of analytical tasks: description and forecasting.
 According to the results of the study, multiple correspondence analysis was the most effective in descriptive tasks, and log-linear analysis was the most effective in forecasting.
 The latter conclusion contradicts the currently predominating opinion regarding the CHAID’s efficiency in cases when a target variable is presented in data and, therefore, has high practical significance for the further development of the idea of building high-precision predictive models in sociological research.